 Spouses of full-time students may audit one course per term free of charge.
 The application of this policy is subject to available class space and existing course offerings.
-In order to apply for this discount the student must fill out at the application form at the Registrar Services Department.
+In order to apply for this discount the student must fill out at the application form at Registrar Services.